 “Ruzha,” Gabriel grunted as he tried to talk the vixen down, “wherefore art thee hither?
 Does the vixen still possess thee?”

 “Thee did perish!
 I did see thee!
 How could thee still thrive?”
 She screamed down at the vampire.
 Kicking one of her minions out her way, she used it to force Gabriel back.

 “Prithee, Ruzha!
 Break free of that lady!
 Is Michael still ’mongst us?
 Allow us save him together!”

 “I shall ne’er forsake mine own mistress!
 I shall kill thee again!
 Thee shall not survive a second time!”

 Mara’s head was spinning.
 What were they talking about?
 All this talk of dying and breaking free was lost on her.
-Had they forgotten they were in the midst of African vampires?
+Had they forgotten they were among African vampires?
 The beasts could turn on them if they lost focus.
 It was a miracle they had been too distracted by the two fighters to notice her.
 Grasping her head, she tried to ground her thoughts to do something, anything at this point.

 That was when she noticed one of the beasts on the other side of the room.
 It gave out a hiss as his body clammed up and collapsed.
 Behind him, a man stood.
 She hadn’t seen him in the room before.
 Who was he?
 In his hand, he held splintered wood.
 She gaped in fear, staring at the vampire.
 It had wood embedded in its back.